mudmapio/website/content/english/_index.md

     - title : "All your devices in one dashboard"
       images:
       - "images/service-1.png"
-      content : "See the status of all your *pfSense* firewalls from one page.
+      content : "See the status of all your *pfSense*® firewalls from one page.
 You can also get a detailed view for any device that is accessible from the dashboard.
-View, create, update or delete operations you're used to from inside *pfSense's own dashboard are all replicated within Mudmap.
+View, create, update or delete operations you're used to from inside *pfSense*'s own dashboard are all replicated within Mudmap.
 Everything in one location."
       button:
         enable : true
         label : "Check it out"